Armando Sadiku: Sponsorship

 In April 2016, Sadiku signed a sponsorship deal with American sportswear and equipment supplier, Nike.

 Personal life

-Sadiku was born on 27 May 1991 in the municipality of Elbasan Country.
-His father, Durim, is from Trebisht, Albania and his mother from Podujevo, Kosovo.
+Sadiku was born in the municipality of Elbasan Country.
+His father, Durim, is from Trebisht, Albania and his mother from Podujevë, Kosovo.
 Sadiku is related to Taulant and Granit Xhaka through his mother.
 His brother, Sherif Sadiku, is also a professional footballer who plays for Shkumbini in the Kategoria e Parë.
 Sadiku has cited his role model and favourite footballer the Swedish striker Zlatan Ibrahimović, and is also fan of Italian club Internazionale.
 Sadiku has a Bulgarian passport.

 He is also known to be a supporter of Socialist Party of Albania, having taken part in the 2013 and 2017 electoral campaigns.
+Following Albania's historic participation at UEFA Euro 2016, Sadiku was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.
 On 30 December 2016, Sadiku was named "Honorary Citizen" of Elbasan for his contributions to sports.
 On 9 January 2018, Sadiku was engaged to Elona, a Kosovo Albanian dentist and fan of his, who he met via Facebook.